cynotek/pygame-platformer/README.md

 - Find your own custom artwork for blocks.
 - Find your own custom artwork for the hero.
 - Find your own custom artwork for enemies.
 - Create your own custom artwork for one unanimated entity in the game.
-Blocks and entities that only flip when they change directions are considered unanimated. http://www.piskelapp.com/ is a good site for this.
+Blocks and entities that only flip when they change directions are not considered animated. http://www.piskelapp.com/ is a good site for this.
 - Create your own custom artwork for at least three unanimated entities in the game.
 - Find your own fonts.
 - Find your own sound effects.
-- Find your own theme music.
+- Find your own theme music for a level.
+- Use different theme music for each level you make.
 - Customize the background layer for a level.
 - Customize the scenery layer for a level.
 - Create a custom splash screen that does more than just show the name of the game.